PandasThumb/pandasthumb.github.io/_posts/2023/2023-09-11-dan-phelps-interviewed.md

 </figcaption>
 </figure>

-In case you thought that you knew all about the Ark Park, <a href="https://maximumfun.org/episodes/oh-no-ross-and-carrie/ross-and-dan-phelps-and-the-genesis-of-the-ark-encounter/">this interview with Dan Phelps</a> on the <a href="https://maximumfun.org/podcasts/oh-no-ross-and-carrie/">Oh No!
-Ross and Carrie</a> podcast will disabuse you of that illusion.
+In case you thought that you knew all about the Ark Park, <a href="https://maximumfun.org/episodes/oh-no-ross-and-carrie/ross-and-dan-phelps-and-the-genesis-of-the-ark-encounter/">this interview with Dan Phelps</a> on the <a href="https://maximumfun.org/podcasts/oh-no-ross-and-carrie/">Oh No, Ross and Carrie!</a> podcast will disabuse you of that illusion.
 In a brisk hour and a quarter or so,

 <blockquote>Ross talks with Dan Phelps, president of the Kentucky Paleontological Society and persistent thorn in the side of creationist Ken Ham.
 Learn why Answers in Genesis only paid $1 for 98 acres of land and how their parking lot pays for the corporate jet.</blockquote>